USEPA/WNTR/documentation/gis.rst

 ----------------------------------------------------

 The :class:`~wntr.gis.snap` function is used to find the nearest point or line to a set of points.
+This functionality can be used to assign hydrants to junctions or assign isolation valves to pipes.

-When snapping Point geometries in A to Point or Line geometries in B, the function returns the following information (one entry for each point in A):
+When snapping Point geometries in GeoDataFrame A to Point or Line geometries in GeoDataFrame B, the function returns the following information (one entry for each point in A):

 * Nearest point or line in B
 * Distance between original and snapped point
 * Coordinates of the snapped point
-* If B is a line, the nearest endpoint along the nearest line
+* If B contains Lines, the nearest endpoint along the nearest line
-* If B is a line, the relative distance from the line's start node (line position)
+* If B contains Lines, the relative distance from the line's start node (line position)

 The following examples used geospatial data stored in the `examples/data <https://github.com/USEPA/WNTR/blob/main/examples/data>`_ directory.
-The geopandas ``read_file`` method is used to read the GeoJSON files into GeoDataFrames.
+The GeoPandas ``read_file`` method is used to read the GeoJSON files into GeoDataFrames.

 Snap hydrants to junctions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^